samyak1409/internship-tasks/README.md

 #### 12) Data Storage Note:

-1. **Saving to large Excel files takes forever.** Never use Excel files to save large data, if required, partition it across multiple Excel files. *OR* Use CSV files instead!
+1. **Saving to large Excel files takes forever.** Never use Excel files to save large data, if required, partition it across multiple Excel files.
+See [this](8\)%20Bytecoin%20Explorer/Code.py#L31). *OR* Use CSV files instead!
 2. **Excel = zipped(CSV).** If the data has to be saved across a large number of (small) files, use Excel files to end up taking very less storage in comparison with CSV files!